Lowe's is giving away free gardening kits in April, here's how to sign up

-The home improvement store is launching "SpringFest" for the month of April.
-Once a week, you can get a family-friendly free curbside Garden-to-Go project kit.

-As we navigate the pandemic, a new survey from Lowe's and Morning Consult says 85% of the 2,000 people surveyed say their home is their sanctuary.
-And 70% of those surveyed also say they're not going to be traveling this spring.
-Lowe's says it hopes these Garden-to-Go project kits will help people transform their spaces.
+The home and garden experience will feature great values on products and opportunities to learn new skills through online and in-store demos in select stores — from lawncare maintenance with Scotts to paint demos with The Sherwin-Williams Company, all following safety and social distancing guidelines.

-Beginning April 1, customers can head to the Lowe's website to reserve a free Garden-to-Go kit.
-The first chance to pick up your kit is on April 8, then each Thursday after that through the month.
-They include:
+Beginning April 1, customers can register on Lowes.com for free Garden-to-Go kits.
+The first curbside event will be held on April 8 and then occur each Thursday through the rest of the month.
+These family-friendly activity kits can be reserved on Lowes.com starting one week before each event and kits include:

 - April 8: Garden-to-Go kit sponsored by Miracle-Gro with exclusive recipes from professional cook and food stylist Amanda Frederickson.